 TGbe editor: Please update the following paragraph as shown below: [CID 17669]

-The PPE Pad field contains all 0s.
+The PPE Pad field is set to 0 (#17669).
 The number of bits in the PPE Pad field is the least number of bits required to round the length of the PPE Thresholds Info field to an integer number of octets.

 9.4.2.315 Multi-Link Traffic Indication